hanshuebner/pigfx/README.md

-# PiGFX
+# PiVT

-## Raspberry Pi graphics card / VT220 emulator
+## Raspberry Pi VT220 emulator

-This is a fork of https://github.com/scott5/pigfx with changes to make it emulate a VT220 more faithfully.
+This project started off as a fork of https://github.com/scott5/pigfx with the intent to carry over bug fixes from Filippo Bergamasco's original version and make it emulate a Digital Equipment VT220 terminal.
+In the process, all of the original terminal emulation code has been removed and replaced by https://github.com/neovim/libvterm.
+All new code has been written in C++.

-The bug fixes from scott5's version have been carried over, but functionality that is not compatible with the VT220 have been removed.
-Also, the low-level optimizations that required fonts to be always 8 pixels wide have been replaced by straightforward and possibly slower code that allows "arbitrary" font dimensions.
-This is to support faithful rendering of the VT220 font which requires 10 by 20 pixels for each character.
+This emulator tries to faithfully render the VT220 font which requires 10 by 20 pixels for each character.
 See https://vt100.net/dec/vt220/glyphs for a description of how that works.

 # License

 The MIT License (MIT)

 Copyright (c) 2016 Filippo Bergamasco.
+Copyright (c) 2019, 2020 Hans Hübner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal